KevLeng/BizOps-HandsOn/Hands On - Basic Funnel/README.md

 4. Repeat the above steps to create dashboard tiles for:

   Review Page:

-  select count(*) as "Review Requests" from usersession where useraction.name="Loading of page /orange.jsf" and useraction.name="Loading of page /orange-booking-review.jsf"
+  select count(*) as "Review Page Requests" from usersession where useraction.name="Loading of page /orange.jsf" and useraction.name="Loading of page /orange-booking-review.jsf"

   Payment Page:
-  select count(*) as "Requests" from usersession where useraction.name="Loading of page /orange.jsf" and useraction.name="Loading of page /orange-booking-review.jsf" and useraction.name="Loading of page /orange-booking-payment.jsf"
+  select count(*) as "Payement Page Requests" from usersession where useraction.name="Loading of page /orange.jsf" and useraction.name="Loading of page /orange-booking-review.jsf" and useraction.name="Loading of page /orange-booking-payment.jsf"

   Finish Page:
-  select count(*) as "Requests" from usersession where useraction.name="Loading of page /orange.jsf" and useraction.name="Loading of page /orange-booking-review.jsf" and useraction.name="Loading of page /orange-booking-payment.jsf" and useraction.name="Loading of page /orange-booking-finish.jsf"
+  select count(*) as "Finish Page Requests" from usersession where useraction.name="Loading of page /orange.jsf" and useraction.name="Loading of page /orange-booking-review.jsf" and useraction.name="Loading of page /orange-booking-payment.jsf" and useraction.name="Loading of page /orange-booking-finish.jsf"

 When you are finished your dashboard should look something like this: